Etiology

 Systemic symptoms

-• most commonly in the initial phase
+• most common in the early stages

 • fatigue, fever, weight loss, night sweats, myalgia, and/or arthralgia